 • Eggs.
 You’ll need two eggs to help with binding, give the bread structure and ensure it bakes properly.

 • Flavor makers.
-Cinnamon and vanilla give this a wonderful warm, cozy flavor.
+Cinnamon and vanilla bring warm, cozy flavor.

 • Baking essentials.
 We’re using baking powder, baking soda and salt to ensure the perfect rise and texture.